-Cell phones must be silenced and stowed out of your sight.
+Cell phones should be silenced and stowed out of your sight.
 Laptops and tablets are allowed only for taking notes or accessing readings and lecture summaries; any other use is prohibited, except as directed by the professor, and will be monitored.
-Newspapers and other reading materials not relevant to the class should be put away when class begins.
 You need to pay attention to the lectures.